Get

 Locate an Emergency Pet Hospital

 You might have an emergency pet hospital nearby that is open 24 hours.
 If you live in a rural area, this might not be an option for you.
 It’s best to always have a plan in the event of an emergency.
-How far away are you from your vet?
+How far away are you from a vet?
 Are there other facilities that can help you?

 Before the event of any emergency, it is good to have a game plan.
 If you are already aware of the nearest emergency department for animals near you, you can at least have an option for what to do if things go wrong.